themkat/spring-starter-terminal/README.md

 Simple script that uses dialog as a terminal UI for creating new Spring application using the Spring Starter / Spring Initializer service.
 A little quick and dirty, and the UI has major room for improvement relating to sizes.
 You can create a project, and it will unpack in the folder you are running the script from (useful to have in PATH if you dare ;) ).

+## Dependencies
+- bash (or equivalent, also tested with zsh)
+- Standard Unix tools (sed, curl)
+- dialog
+- jq

 ## What has been done?
 - [x] Being able to choose various project settings like names, Java version, Spring Boot versions, dependencies etc. All from the Spring Starter service.
 - [x] Creating a project in a new direcctory with the same name as the artifact id in the same directory that the script is ran.
 Should be no need to unpack manually